kanika837/excel_coffee_sales/README.md

 # excel_coffee_sales

+The project's methodology includes several key steps: Exploratory Data Analysis (EDA) to visualize sales trends, data preparation for machine learning, and training a simple linear regression model to predict sales.
+The project utilizes tools such as ML, SQL, and Excel, with the example code demonstrating the use of Python libraries like pandas, scikit-learn, matplotlib, and seaborn.
+The ultimate goal is to provide insights that can be used to optimize inventory planning, design vending machine layouts, and determine ideal restock times.

 Project Overview

  * Objective: The analysis aims to understand customer purchasing patterns and sales trends from a coffee vending machine.